charmander/razorleaf/README.md

    defaulting to `false`.
 If `true`, void elements are expressed using the self-closing tag syntax (as in `<br />`), and boolean attributes use their name as a value when present (as in `checked="checked"`).

+ - `gzip`: Whether the response served by `Template.prototype.serve` should be compressed, defaulting to `false`.

 ## Usage